 Law number four decrees that there should be no instances where quality problems are allowed to be hidden or passed on to the next stage.

-You might want to stay away from sophisticated metrics that measure minute details of every process.
+You might want to avoid sophisticated metrics that measure minute details of every process.

-These tools are either reminiscent of bygone ages (Taylorism) or only applicable for large manufacturing businesses.
+These tools are either reminiscent of the bygone ages (Taylorism) or only applicable to large manufacturing businesses.

-For small software development teams, they are almost always are counterproductive.
+In small software development teams, these methods are almost always counterproductive.